AsmSafone/RadioPlayerV3/README.md

 8. `STREAM_URL` : Stream URL of radio station or a youtube live video to stream when the bot starts or with /radio command.
 Here is [Some Live Streaming Links](https://telegra.ph/Live-Radio-Stream-Links-05-17).
 9. `MAXIMUM_DURATION` : Maximum duration of song to play.(Optional)
 10. `REPLY_MESSAGE` : A reply to those who message the USER account in PM.
 Leave it blank if you do not need this feature.
-11. `ADMIN_ONLY` : Pass Y If you want to make /play commands only for admins of CHAT.
+11. `ADMIN_ONLY` : Pass 'True' If you want to make /play commands only for admins of CHAT.
 By default /play is available for all.

 - Enable the worker after deploy the project to Heroku.
 - Bot will starts radio automatically in given `CHAT` with given `STREAM_URL` after deploy.